 In 2012 he moved to the Balearic Islands to live and work in a peaceful and inspiring place.

-He is always working and improving himself to create high-quality products, relying on a team of valid external partners.
+He is always working and improving himself to create high-quality products.

 ALL ORIGINAL CONTENT